developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Scanner Input

 **Mapping a scanner to a field** causes the scanner to become active whenever that field is in focus.
 Select at least one decoder type; data acquired by the scanner is populated into that field.
-EAC currently supports the camera scanner and 2D barcode imager with basic configurations and a short list of popular decoder types. **Optionally, use [Data Formatting Input](#dataformatting) to add ENTER or TAB characters** to automatically advance the cursor after the field is populated with acquired data.
+EAC currently supports the camera scanner and 2D barcode imager with basic configurations and a short list of popular decoder types. **Optionally, use [Data Formatting Input](#dataformatting) to append ENTER or TAB characters** to automatically advance the cursor after the field is populated with acquired data.

 #### Supported Parameters: